 Aside from delays and cancellations, passengers may also be able to claim Wizz Air flight compensation if they have been denied boarding.

-Passengers can claim compensation if they were denied boarding due to overbooking; however, if you were denied boarding because of invalid documents or personal reasons, etc, that is not an eligible case.
+Passengers can claim compensation if they were denied boarding due to reasons within the airline’s control such as overbooking.
+But if Wizz Air denied you boarding because of invalid documents or personal reasons, and similar circumstances, you’re not entitled to compensation.

-It is worth noting that if you have flown internationally and experienced a flight disruption with Wizz Air, you may also be eligible for flight compensation.
+It is worth noting that if you have flown internationally and experienced a flight disruption with Wizz Air, you may also be eligible for flight compensation under other regulations.
+Keep in mind that you can’t claim compensation for the same flight more than once.
+Meaning, that if two regulations apply to your flight, you can submit a claim only under one of them.

 Keep necessary documents to support your claim, including your boarding pass, booking confirmation email, any correspondence from the airline regarding the cancellation or rebooking, and any receipts to claim for additional expenses.